weneedtotalknewspaper/weneedtotalknewspaper.github.io/README.md

 # We Need to Talk

+This website is built using Jekyll.
+If you've never worked with Jekyll before, I recommend [this](https://jekyllrb.com/docs/step-by-step/01-setup/) tutorial.

 ## Adding an article

 To add an article, make an article file titled <YYYY-MM-DD-article-nickname>.md in the `_posts` directory.
 This markdown file will hold some frontmatter (denoted by the three dashes at the top of the document) and some markdown/HTML.
 The frontmatter contains variables that will be used throughout the site to render the article correctly.
 Required variables are: